Any or all correspondence to the AFI Conservatory Faculty, please direct to the Admissions Office at email@example.com.

 Before joining AFI in 2017, Engfer served in academic leadership as Dean of Compliance and Assessment, Senior Director of Academics, and Director of Education at Musicians Institute in Los Angeles, where he was responsible for the oversight of efforts related to assessment, accreditation, compliance, program evaluation and review, improvement and evidence-based planning.
 Prior to that, Engfer worked in higher education at multiple institutions — both in the United States and abroad — as Academic Director, Visiting Chair, Curriculum Designer, and Guest Lecturer, among other positions.
 He holds Bachelor of Arts and Master of Arts in Literature degrees from California State University; a Professional Certificate in Measurement, Evaluation, Statistics, and Assessment from the University of Illinois; and is a graduate of WSCUC's Assessment Leadership Academy (Cohort V).

-Coordinator, Office of the Dean
+Manager, Administration, Office of the Dean

 Hailing from the southern part of the Garden State, Duncan moved to Los Angeles after a lengthy stint managing class action securities litigations in Manhattan.
 Prior to joining the AFI Conservatory staff she worked in the Business Affairs department at WME.
 She holds an AB in Cinema and Media Studies from the University of Chicago, and an MFA in Photography from Parsons School of Design.